Asparagus (Fern) - Expert Tips

 With these easy steps, you can grow new Asparagus Ferns.
 Be patient, as it might take some time for the new plants to grow.
 But it's worth the wait!

 Most common pests on Asparagus

 The most common pests that can affect your Asparagus are spider mites.
-Walking around your house and taking a close look at your beloved green friend can prevent these types of pests.
-You can even use a magnifying glass to check because these annoying bugs are too small.
+To prevent these pests, it's essential to inspect your plant regularly.
+You can even use a magnifying glass to check because these annoying bugs are too small and can be challenging to spot with the naked eye.
 Moreover, you can find evidence that your plant is suffering from spider mites!
 Are the symptoms of your plant more visible in the looks of your plant, like yellow or brown leaves?
 Do you spot little webs on your plant?
-If your answer is yes, you don’t need to search for more: it is surely spider mite that you are dealing with.
+If you answer yes, you don’t need to search for more: it is undoubtedly a spider mite you are dealing with.

 Are Asparagus poisonous for your pets or children?

-At PLNTS.com you have 2 possibilities!
-Starting by the possibility of seeing the whole process of your beautiful Asparagus Fern growing from the seed to a beautiful and mature plant.
+At PLNTS.com, we have two amazing options for you.
+You can witness the complete growth process of your beautiful Asparagus Fern, right from the seed to a fully grown plant.
 Isn’t it super exciting to see that?!
 If you have an interest in this process, you can start with our Asparagus Fern Seed or our Asparagus Fern Seed Kit.